Альтернативні таблиці стилів

 rel="stylesheet" to link to the default style, and

 rel="alternate stylesheet" to link to alternative style sheets.
-This tells Firefox which style sheet title should be selected by default, and makes that default selection apply in browsers that do not support alternate style sheets.
+This tells the browser which style sheet title should be selected by default, and makes that default selection apply in browsers that do not support alternate style sheets.

 The definition of 'CSS Style Sheet Collections' in that specification.